ibm-cloud-docs/vpc/instance_metadata_vpc_configure.md

 {: pre}

 The API does not allow changing the `metadata-service` setting after creating the instance template.
 If you disabled it for a template, create a new instance template with the `metadata-service` enabled set to `true`.

+## Activity Tracker events for instance metadata
+{: imd-at-events}

+Activity Tracker events are triggered when you get an [instance access identity token](#imd-json-token) and then [use the service](/docs/vpc?topic=vpc-imd-get-metadata).
+For information about these events, see [Instance Metadata service events](/docs/vpc?topic=vpc-at-events#events-metadata).

 ## Next steps
 {: #imd-token-next}